liboyang0112/CommonStatTools/README.md

 the way they were originally designed, of course...
 Doxygen has been added and should be regarded as work in progress: there is much room for improvement, feel free to help!

+For support and announcements, join the [atlas-phys-stat-commonstattools](https://e-groups.cern.ch/e-groups/Egroup.do?egroupName=atlas-phys-stat-commonstattools) CERN e-group.

 ## Quick start
 On lxplus:
 ```